medic/cht-docs/content/en/apps/reference/forms/app.md

 ## Build

-Convert and build the app forms into your application using the `convert-app-forms` and `upload-app-forms` actions in `medic-conf`.
+Convert and build the app forms into your application using the `convert-app-forms` and `upload-app-forms` actions in `cht-conf`.

-    medic-conf --local convert-app-forms upload-app-forms
+    cht --local convert-app-forms upload-app-forms